devAlphaSystem/Alpha-System-Skopos/README.md

 - **Time Frame**: Last 7, 14, 30, 90 days, or all time
 - **Results Limit**: Items per report card (5-50)

+#### API Keys
+- **Google PageSpeed Insights**: Add or rotate API keys directly from the Settings → API Keys tab for richer SEO performance data.
+- **Per-User Storage**: Keys are stored on a per-user basis and are never exposed to other accounts.
+- **AES-256 Encryption**: Requires an `ENCRYPTION_KEY` environment variable (see below) so keys are encrypted at rest.
+- **Environment Fallback**: If no dashboard key is present, the application falls back to the `PAGESPEED_API_KEY` environment variable when available.

 ### Website Settings

 Per-website configuration (click the settings icon on a website card):